Tiberias: Geography and climate

 Tiberias has been severely damaged by earthquakes since antiquity.
 Earthquakes are known to have occurred in 30, 33, 115, 306, 363, 419, 447, 631–32 (aftershocks continued for a month), 1033, 1182, 1202, 1546, 1759, 1837, 1927 and 1943.

 The city is located above the Dead Sea Transform and is one of the cities in Israel that is most at risk to earthquakes (along with Safed, Beit She'an, Kiryat Shmona, and Eilat).

 Health care

 In 1885, a Scottish doctor and minister, David Watt Torrance, opened a mission hospital in Tiberias that accepted patients of all races and religions.
 In 1894, it moved to larger premises at Beit abu Shamnel abu Hannah.
-In 1923 his son, Dr. Herbert Watt Torrance, was appointed head of the hospital.
-After the establishment of the State of Israel, it became a maternity hospital supervised by the Israeli Department of Health.
+David Watt Torrance died in Tiberias in 1923.
+The same year his son, Dr. Herbert Watt Torrance, was appointed head of the hospital.
+In 1949, following the establishment of the State of Israel, it became a maternity hospital supervised by the Israeli Department of Health.
 After its closure in 1959, the building became a guesthouse until 1999, when it was renovated and reopened as the Scots Hotel.

+Poria hospital is located near Upper Tiberias neighborhood, and operates a hospitalization control center in the city itself.

+Culture

+Art

+Tiberia due to its pictureque settings and its mix of water and mountain has attracted numerous artists throughout the years.
+The painter Shimshon Holzman did several water colours of the city which he compiled into an exhibition and set up a studio in Tiberias in 1950.
+In 2010 a sculpture museum was opened in Tiberias.